San Diego, California

 - Other duties as assigned or required.

-- (1) the ability to identify issues and interpret data;
+- The ability to identify issues and interpret data including engineering drawings.

-- (2) organization skills to maintain flow of work within the unit;
+- Organization skills to maintain flow of work within the unit.

-- (3) good interpersonal, verbal and written communication skills to interface with internal employees and to accurately document and report information; and,
+- Good interpersonal, verbal and written communication skills to interface with internal employees and to accurately document, report and present.

-- The ability to work both independently and in a team environment is essential as is the ability to work extended hours as required.
+- Knowledge of computer operations and applications and word processing and spreadsheets.
+Ability to work both independently and in a team environment is essential as is the ability to work extended hours as required.

 Paid Time Off